Asymptotic invariants of lattices in locally compact groups: Lg -Betti numbers

+It is not hard to observe that if $\Gamma$ is a cocompact torsion free lattice of $G$, then $b_i(M/\Gamma)=b_i(\Gamma)$, see Corollary \ref{crl: beta i M Gamma = beta i Gamma}.
+In Section \ref{subsection:examples of well-covered} we will give examples of unimodular \lcsc compactly generated groups which admit contractible well-covered spaces.
+In particular we get the following.

-\begin{thm} Let $G$ be a \lcsc compactly generated group and let $M$ be a contractible well-covered $G$-space.
-Let $\{\Gamma_n\}_n$ be a Farber sequence of torsion free lattices of $G$.
-Then we have and if the sequence $\{\Gamma_n\}$ is nowhere thin, then \end{thm} \begin{proof} Since $G$ is contractible Corollary \ref{crl:defl2crl} tells us that $\beta_i(M)=\beta_i(G)$ and Lemma \ref{lem:Pdisc} implies that if $\Gamma_n$ is torsion free, then it acts freely and properly discontinuously on $M$. \end{proof}
+\begin{crl} Let $G$ be a unimodular \lcsc compactly generated group and let us fix a Haar measure $\haar$ on $G$.
+Let $\{\Gamma_n\}_n$ be a Farber sequence of cocompact torsion free lattices of $G$.
+Assume that one of the following conditions holds. \begin{itemize} \item The group $G$ is almost connected. \item The group $G$ is totally disconnected and it acts cocompactly and properly on a contractible simplicial complex. \item The quotient $G/G_0$ satisfies the previous condition, where $G_0\leq G$ denotes the connected component of the identity \end{itemize} Then and if the sequence $\{\Gamma_n\}$ is nowhere thin, then \end{crl}

+Before stating the next theorem we will need the following notation: for an inclusion of topological spaces $P\subseteq Q$, we will denote by $\nabla_i(P,Q)$ the dimension of the image of the map induced by the inclusion at the level of homologies $H_i(P)\rightarrow H_i(Q)$.

+Let us assume that the well-covered $G$-space $M$ admits a proper and compatible metric $d_M$ such that $G$ acts isometrically on $(M,d_M)$.
+This is the case for example if $M$ is a Riemannian manifold and $d_M$ is the geodesic distance.
+Let $\Gamma<G$ be a lattice and $\eps$ a real positive number.
+We define and we will set $(M/\Gamma)_\eps\coloneqq(M)^\Gamma_\eps/\Gamma$.
+We will prove the following theorem.

+\begin{thm} Let $G$ be a unimodular \lcsc compactly generated group and let us fix a Haar measure $\haar$ on $G$.
+Let $M$ be a contractible well-covered $G$-space and assume that $M$ admits a proper and compatible metric $d_M$ such that $G$ acts isometrically on $(M,d_M)$.
+Let $\{\Gamma_n\}_n$ be a Farber sequence of torsion free lattices of $\Gamma$.
+Then for every $\eps>0$ we have that \end{thm}